helagro/git-auto-pull/README.md

 ## Note
 Also pulls submodules

-Can pull repositories directly or folder with multiple repositories
+Can pull repositories directly or folders with multiple repositories